clsdavid/FBNNet2_public/README.md

 ---
 __Citation__

-##### Chen, L., D. Kulasiri and S. Samarasinghe (2018).
+##### L. Chen, D. Kulasiri and S. Samarasinghe (2018).
 A Novel Data-Driven Boolean Model for Genetic Regulatory Networks.
 Front Physiol 9: 1328.

-##### Chen, L., D. Kulasiri and S. Samarasinghe (2022).
+##### L. Chen, D. Kulasiri and S. Samarasinghe (2022).
 Fundamental Boolean network modelling for childhood acute lymphoblastic leukaemia pathways.
 Quant Biol.
 DOI: 10.15302/J-QB-021-0280, Vol 10, Issue (1) : 94-121.

+##### W. Huber, V.J.
+Carey, R. Gentleman, ..., M. Morgan Nature Methods (2015).
+Orchestrating high-throughput genomic analysis with Bioconductor.
+2015:12, 115.

 __Copyright and Licensing__
 This package and related novel concepts were originally proposed and developed by Leshi Chen <https://doi.org/10.3389/fphys.2018.01328>, under the supervision of Don Kulasiri and Sandhya Samarasinghe during the PHD study at Lincoln University, New Zealand.
 Currently, the package is licensed under the MIT License for public.